 By talking with dozens of bloggers and affiliate marketers, I can tell you that in the first year you can make around $300/month, after the 2nd year, you can make $1000 – $2000 every month, and after the 3rd year, your blog can explode to more than $5000 or even $50,000 per month.

 People don’t just hit a million dollars overnight.
-I hope you understand that.
+I hope you understand that and have realistic expectations and patience to grow.

 2. Affiliate Marketing PROs and CONs